 Always make sure to pick a password that can’t be easily guessed.
 It’s best if you keep this password to yourself and create a separate guest wireless network with a simpler password that you can easily give out to friends and guests who come to visit.

 Apart from security, you also want to pay attention to the channel your wireless network is broadcasted on.
-NetSpot’s discover mode can collect every detail about surrounding wireless networks and presents the collected data as an interactive table, allowing you to see which wireless channels are busy the most.
+NetSpot’s Inspector Mode can collect every detail about surrounding wireless networks and presents the collected data as an interactive table, allowing you to see which wireless channels are busy the most.

 If you can, switch to a channel that doesn’t see much traffic to enjoy faster download and upload speeds and better response times.